Johnson & Johnson

-Johnson & Johnson (J&J) is an American multinational pharmaceutical, biotechnology, and medical technologies corporation headquartered in New Brunswick, New Jersey, and publicly traded on the New York Stock Exchange.
-Its common stock is a component of the Dow Jones Industrial Average, and the company is ranked No. 42 on the 2024 Fortune 500 list of the largest United States corporations.
-In 2024, the company was ranked 45th in the Forbes Global 2000.
-Johnson & Johnson has a global workforce of approximately 138,000 employees who are led by the company's current chairman and chief executive officer, Joaquin Duato.
-Johnson & Johnson is one of the world's most valuable companies and is one of only two U.S.-based companies that has a prime credit rating of AAA.
+Johnson & Johnson (J&J) is an American multinational pharmaceutical, biotechnology, and medical technologies corporation headquartered in New Brunswick, New Jersey.
+The company is ranked No. 42 on the 2026 Fortune 500 list of the largest United States corporations.
+In 2026, the company was ranked 43rd in the Forbes Global 2000.
+Along with Microsoft, Johnson & Johnson is one of only two U.S.-based companies that has a prime credit rating of AAA from S&P Global.

-Johnson & Johnson was founded in 1886 by three brothers, Robert Wood Johnson, James Wood Johnson, and Edward Mead Johnson, selling ready-to-use sterile surgical dressings.
-Over time, it developed some of the most recognizable healthcare products, including the first commercial first aid kit, maternity kits, baby powder, Band-Aids, Tylenol, and disposable contact lenses, establishing itself as a leading provider of medical products and consumer healthcare solutions.

-Johnson & Johnson expanded globally through acquisitions of major pharmaceutical and medical device companies such as Janssen, Ethicon, McNeil, and Actelion.
-It developed breakthrough treatments including RhoGAM for Rh incompatibility, HIV therapies, and the antidepressant Spravato (esketamine).
-The company has played major roles during public health crises from the 1918 influenza pandemic to COVID-19.

-Johnson & Johnson has faced significant legal and ethical challenges, including the Tylenol murders, hip implant failures, Risperdal marketing claims, transvaginal mesh lawsuits, and talc-related cancer cases.
-In 2023, it spun off its consumer health division as the publicly traded Kenvue, focusing its business on Innovative Medicine and MedTech.
-By 2025, the company reported nearly $89 billion in revenue, continued large-scale acquisitions.

 History

 1873–1885: Before Johnson & Johnson

 Robert Wood Johnson began his professional training at age 16 as a pharmaceutical apprentice at an apothecary run by his mother's cousin, James G. Wood, in Poughkeepsie, New York.
-Johnson co-founded his own company with George Seabury in 1873.
+Johnson co-founded his own company with George J. Seabury in 1873.
 The New York-based Seabury & Johnson became known for its medicated plasters.
-Robert Wood Johnson represented the company at the 1876 World's Fair.
+Robert Wood Johnson represented the company at the Centennial Exposition in 1876.
 There he heard Joseph Lister's explanation of a new procedure: antiseptic surgery.
 Johnson parted ways with his business partner Seabury in 1885.